 Maintain one single source of truth

 It’s really common to find the same data entered into multiple spreadsheets from a variety of silos, across the same organization.
 Single source of truth (SSOT) means structuring your data so that it is only created or changed in one place.
 When a data entry or update is made in one location, it should be updated everywhere.
 To do this with spreadsheets, you need to share files (for example using Google Sheets’ share function) and make your spreadsheets talk to each other.
 Use a tool like Sheetgo to automate data transfer between spreadsheets, maintain one single source of truth and streamline data flows.
-Say goodbye to manually copy-pasting data or sharing spreadsheets as attachments.
+This means you no longer need to manually copy-paste data or share spreadsheets as email attachments.

 Activity data changes frequently.
 It’s the data generated by your processes.